nodemcu/nodemcu-firmware/docs/en/modules/mqtt.md

 - `secure` 0/1 for `false`/`true`, default 0.
 Take note of constraints documented in the [net module](net.md).
 - `autoreconnect` 0/1 for `false`/`true`, default 0
 - `function(client)` callback function for when the connection was established
-- `function(client, reason)` callback function for when the connection could not be established
+- `function(client, reason)` callback function for when the connection could not be established.
+No further callbacks should be called.

 #### Returns
 `true` on success, `false` otherwise